AbdimulhinYussuf3675/Personal-django-gallery/README.md

 ## Author
 ### [Abdimulhin Adan](https://github.com/AbdimulhinYussuf3675)
 ## Description
-Adams ~~ Gallery is a picture gallery made with a Django application that allows users to display their photos for others to see.
+Adams ~~ Gallery is a picture gallery made with a Django application that allows user to display own photos for others to view.

 )